-A question that often crops up from my clients is how they can project leadership and seniority when the dress code is smart casual.
-It’s a tricky area to navigate as wearing a formal suit when the rest of the team are in jeans and t-shirt will make you look ‘stuffy’ and out of touch.
-On the other hand, unless it comes naturally to you, wearing a ‘one of the guys’ casual outfit is not likely to project the image of a senior manager.
-Whilst there is never a one size fits all solution here are some tips to show you how….
+Maintaining a professional appearance is important especially if you are in a senior role.
+It’s a tricky area to navigate as wearing a formal suit when the rest of the team are in jeans and t-shirts will make you look ‘stuffy’ and out of touch.
+On the other hand, unless it comes naturally to you, wearing joggers and a hoodie is not likely to project the image of a team leader.

 2. Mix smart pieces with casual items